MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_ecp_open_parameters.md

 # ECP_OPEN_PARAMETERS structure

 ## -description

-The ECP_OPEN_PARAMETERS structure allows a caller to specify the purpose of opening of a file without interfering with existing handles and/or opportunistic locks (oplocks) on the file.
+The **ECP_OPEN_PARAMETERS** structure contains the extra create parameters (ECP) context that allows a caller to specify the purpose of opening of a file without interfering with existing handles and/or opportunistic locks (oplocks) on the file.

 ## -struct-fields